Betty Andujar

-Elizabeth Richards Andujar (November 6, 1912 - June 8, 1997), was a homemaker, civic activist, and politician, the first Republican woman to be elected and serve in the Texas State Senate.
+Elizabeth Richards Andujar (November 6, 1912 - June 8, 1997), was a homemaker, civic activist, and politician.
+She was the first Republican woman to be elected and serve in the Texas State Senate.

 From 1973 to 1983, Andujar represented District 12 in Fort Worth, the seat of Tarrant County in North Texas.

 In 1972 she was the first Republican elected from Tarrant County to the state legislature since the Reconstruction era.

 Background

-The rise of the Republican Party since the late 20th century was the result of two forces: the civil rights movement having gained passage of the Voting Rights Act of 1965, which authorized the federal government to enforce constitutional rights of minority voters and resulted in black voters registering to vote in considerable number, and the shift of white conservative voters into the Republican Party after decades of affiliation with the Democratic Party.
+The rise of the Republican Party since the late 20th century was the result of two forces: the civil rights movement having gained passage of the Voting Rights Act of 1965, which authorized the federal government to enforce constitutional rights of minority voters and resulted in black voters registering to vote in considerable numbers, and the shift of white conservative voters into the Republican Party after decades of affiliation with the Democratic Party.

 At the turn of the century, the white Democrat-dominated legislature had disenfranchised most African Americans and Latinos.
 This disenfranchisement of major supporters weakened the Republican Party for decades; and the Democratic Party dominated.
 Since the late 20th century, the Republican Party has revived in Texas.
 It has a majority of white conservative members.